ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

-**XPresent support is properly fixed**, which means that **screen tearing is now a thing of the past** and **invisible window corners are finally here!** Invisible window corners mean that windows can be easily resized 📏 without having to precisely grab the window corners. **HiDPI rendering improvements** fix a number of rendering problems that were present in various themes and components.
+**XPresent support is properly fixed**, which means that **screen tearing is now a thing of the past** and **invisible window corners are finally here!** Invisible window corners mean that windows can be easily resized :straight_ruler: without having to precisely grab the window corners. **HiDPI rendering improvements** fix a number of rendering problems that were present in various themes and components.
 **Most notably, windows controls are now HIDPI aware**.